aleph2c/miros/docs/_sources/thread_safe_attributes.rst.txt

 the first place.
 Do not use shared attributes.

 Another way to deal with it is to have one thread change a shared attribute and have the other thread read the shared attribute.
-But, this will required that maintenance developers understand there are hidden rules in your code base;
+But, this will require that maintenance developers understand there are hidden rules in your codebase;
 they could innocently change something an introduce extremely subtle bugs.

 Typically, shared variables are protected using thread locks.
 A lock is a flag which works across multiple threads.
-You can lock the object for read/writing while you use it.
+You can lock the object for reading and writing while you use it.
 In our example, we would lock ``a`` in its ``0.35`` state while calculating both sub-parts of our problem then unlock it when we are done.
-The other process, would simply wait until the thread-lock cleared, then they would change the value of ``a`` to ``0.3`` and do their own work.
+The other process would wait until the thread-lock cleared, then they would change the value of ``a`` to ``0.3`` and do their own work.
 So, there is a cost, you block one thread while waiting for the other to work, and you have to share lock variables across all of your threads.
-It is easy to screw this up, and it is very hard to test for race conditions.
+It is easy to screw this up, and it is tough to test for race conditions.

 But why is it hard to test for race conditions?
 As of Python 3, a thread will run for 15 milliseconds before Python passes control to another thread.
-Most of the time, the common memory that is used by both threads will work as you expect it to.
+Most of the time, the common memory that is used by both threads will work as you expect it will.
 Infrequently a thread switch will occur midway through a non-atomic operation, where some shared value is to be changed by the other thread.
 After this unlikely event, your thread will re-gain control and finish its calculation producing the wrong answer.

-These kinds of bugs are more probabilistic than deterministic, because Python's access to the system clock is jittery.
-It's timing will never be the same for every two runs of the program (it's like playing a slot machine) so it will be hard for you to reproduce your issue.
+These kinds of bugs are more probabilistic in nature, than deterministic;
+Python's access to the system clock is jittery.
+The timing between two Python threads will never be the same for every two runs of the program (it's like playing a slot machine) so, it will be hard for you to reproduce your issue.

 The miros library accepts that people will want to access a statechart's internal attributes from the outside.
 Significant efforts have been made to make this kind of activity easy for you to do in a "thread-safe" manner.
-The ``ThreadSafeAttributes`` class was constructed to eat the complexity of making thread safe attributes by wrapping "getting" (use of the ".") and "setting" operations (use of the "=") within thread safe locks.
+The ``ThreadSafeAttributes`` class was constructed to eat the complexity of making thread-safe attributes by wrapping "getting" (use of the ".") and "setting" operations (use of the "=") within thread-safe locks.
 In addition to this, the non-atomic "+=", "-=" ... "//=" statements using thread-safe attributes were also wrapped within locks.
-For situations that are more complex, the thread-safety features provided by the ``ThreadSafeAttributes`` class can be used to explicitly get the thread lock.
+For more complex situations, the thread-safety features provided by the ``ThreadSafeAttributes`` class can be used get to get the thread lock explicitly.

 I will introduce these ideas gradually through a set of examples.
 Let's begin by looking at four interacting threads (possible race conditions are